stvnsok/flock-python-1531/src/assumptions.md

     for public and 999 for private.

     - the argument of is_public is an true or false so 1 or 0
+    - channel names can have no characters ''
+    - channel names don't need to be unique
+    - channels can be created with no registered users